dominikhei/aws-elt/readme.md

-## How to set the project up locally:
+## How to set the project up locally

 To set the project up yourself, you need:
 - The AWS Cli